kadw108/EldritchDatabase/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+It will live update.

 ## Server

 server folder stores the server that mediates communication between the client (src/app) and the database (MongoDB Atlas cloud database accessible from their website).

 Go into the `server` folder and run `node app.js`.

+YOU WILL HAVE TO QUIT AND RERUN EVERY TIME YOU MAKE CHANGES TO THE SERVER!

 ## Database